• Nov 21, 2025

 Who needs KYB?

 The list may differ from jurisdiction to jurisdiction.
-As an example, the 5th AML directive states that KYB is required for the following AML-regulated entities:
+As an example, according to the EU's AML/CFT regulations (which include the 6th AML Directive, or 6AMLD), KYB is required for the following AML-regulated entities:

 • Financial institutions